klmnden/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/video-moderation-api.md

         return _context.Assets.CreateFromBlob(Blob, _StorageCredentials, AssetCreationOptions.None);
     }

-### <a name="add-the-code-to-scan-a-collection-of-videos-as-blobs-within-a-container"></a>Bir kapsayıcıdaki (BLOB) olarak videolar koleksiyonu taramak için kodu ekleyin
+### <a name="add-the-code-to-scan-a-collection-of-videos-as-blobs-within-a-container"></a>Bir kapsayıcı içindeki videoları (BLOB) olarak koleksiyonunu taramak için kod ekleyin

     /// <summary>
     /// Runs the Content Moderator Job on all Blobs in a given container name